 Scholarly Commons Citation

 Rothstein, Paul F., "Two Excursions into Current U.S. Supreme Court Opinion-Writing" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1493.
+1493.